As Prepared for Delivery on March 9, 2021

 One important aspect of the program is that the total investments from ECIP cannot exceed $9 billion, so if an eligible credit union wants to apply for ECIP funding, time is of the essence in applying for this money.
 It is noteworthy that $4 billion of this funding is set aside for institutions with less than $2 billion in assets, and $2 billion is set aside for institutions with less than $500 million in assets.

 The Treasury Department launched the initiative on March 4, and applicants have until May 7 to file.
 On February 3, the NCUA and the Treasury Department also co-hosted an informational webinar about this program.
-In case you missed the webinar, simply go to the COVID-19 Information for Federally Insured Credit Unions page on the NCUA’s website, and you will find the link (opens new window) there.
+In case you missed the webinar, simply go to the COVID-19 Information for Federally Insured Credit Unions page on the NCUA’s website, and you will find the link (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) there.

 Further, the ECIP aligns with the mission of the credit union movement to expand access to affordable financial services to those of modest means.
 I believe this important—albeit short-term—program has the potential to make a real difference in the lives of many Americans.
 The funding is patient capital and available at very low rate.
 That is why I strongly encourage eligible credit unions, like most if not all of Inclusiv’s members, to tap into the ECIP to support the communities they serve.